 - Motor tics (excessive blinking, facial grimacing, compulsive throat clearing)

 - Rapid weight loss

+Here at Destinations for Teens, we provide comprehensive treatment for drug and alcohol abuse.
 Treatment methods are similar to methods used to overcome an addiction to amphetamines.
-If you or someone you know suffers from an Adderall addiction, contact us at 877-466-0620 for immediate help with stopping the addiction.
+So if you or someone you know suffers from an Adderall addiction, contact us at 877.466.0620 for immediate help with stopping the addiction.